Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

-Can a Collection Agency Charge me Collection Fees?
+Can A Collection Agency Charge You Collection Fees?

 A collection agency is prohibited from charging you any collection-related fees on top of the amount you owe.
 Don’t be fooled by agencies that attempt to legitimize and rationalize any additional charges – they have no right to do so.